devilcony/sql_dependency/README.md

 # sql_dependency
-Output dependencies of the input sqls
+A tool to get the dependencies of the sql scripts.